noobaa/noobaa-core/README.md

 would run the test_semaphore unit test

 #### System Tests
 These are tests which involve several components or end ot end flows in the system.
-They require a running NooBaa system (can be a locla dev system) to run on.
+They require a running NooBaa system (can be a local dev system) to run on.
 They are located in src/tests/system_tests and can be run one after the other using the src/test/framework/runner component
 For example running